isc-projects/bind9/doc/arm/reference.rst

    Updates are written to the zone's filename that is set in ``file``.

 .. namedconf:statement:: allow-update-forwarding
+   :tags: transfer
+   :short: Defines an :any:`address_match_list` of hosts that are allowed to submit dynamic updates to a secondary server for transmission to a primary.

-   When set in the ``zone`` statement for a secondary zone, this specifies which hosts are allowed to submit Dynamic DNS updates and have them be forwarded to the primary.
+   When set in the ``zone`` statement for a secondary zone, this specifies which hosts are allowed to submit dynamic DNS updates and have them be forwarded to the primary.
 The default is ``{ none; }``, which means that no update forwarding is performed.